AmulyaJain2004/CUniverse-Exploring-C-Cosmos/README.md

 # CUniverse-Exploring-C-Cosmos: Embark on a Celestial Journey through the C Programming Galaxy! 🚀

-Welcome,cosmic coders, to the CUniverse-Exploring-C-Cosmos repository—a celestial hub of code and resources that unlocks the mysteries of the C programming language.
+Welcome, cosmic coders, to the CUniverse-Exploring-C-Cosmos repository—a celestial hub of code and resources that unlocks the mysteries of the C programming language.
 Join me on an exhilarating journey through the vast expanse of the C Cosmos as we unravel the secrets of this powerful programming universe!

 ## Table of Contents
 - [Introduction](#introduction)